-In this article, we will focus on the installation of keystone patch panel.
-Previously, we have introduced many solutions for cable management, such as horizontal/vertical organizers, patch panels, rack mounted enclosures, etc. In this post, we will take the keystone patch panel as a case to illustrate how to install it.
+In this article, we will focus on the installation of a keystone patch panel.
+Before, we have introduced many solutions for cable management, such as horizontal/vertical organizers, patch panels, rack-mounted enclosures, etc. In this post, we will take the keystone patch panel as a case to illustrate how to install it.

 An Overview of Keystone Patch Panel